tesselode/roomy/readme.md

 ### Defining screens

-A screen is defined as a table with self functions for each event it should respond to.
+A screen is defined as a table with functions for each event it should respond to.
 For example, a gameplay screen may look like this:

 ```lua
 local gameplay = {}